Salesforce

 "Charger Missing AC" WARNING

 What it indicates: Common during utility outages, indicating the charger’s AC power source is interrupted.
-During installation or unexpectedly, it could point to wiring issues or a blown T1 fuse, affecting the charging circuit.
+During installation or when unexpected, it could point to wiring issues or a blown T1 fuse, affecting the charging circuit.

 During Installation